-A Let's Play thread, or LP, is a thread in which a person or group plays through a video game and chronicles their progress by posting videos, screenshots with accompanying text, or a mixture of both.
-Let's Plays are usually accompanied by the player's commentary, though sometimes the accompanying commentary can be a narrative from the main character's perspective or the like.
-Unlike a game walkthrough, which explains how to complete a video game, a Let’s Play’s commentary usually is more for comedic purposes, though many Let’s Plays are highly informative despite (or in addition to) this.
-Popular video hosts for Let's Plays include Blip.tv, Viddler, Baldurdash, and YouTube.
+Let's Play, or LP, refers to a thread or video in which a person or group plays through a video game and chronicles their progress by posting videos, screenshots with accompanying text or a mixture of both.
+Let's plays are usually accompanied by the player's commentary, though sometimes the accompanying commentary can be a narrative from the main character's perspective.
+Unlike a game walkthrough, which explains how to complete a video game, a let's play commentary usually is more for comedic or entertainment purposes, though many are highly informative despite (or in addition to) this.
+Popular video hosts for Let's Plays include Blip.tv, Viddler, Baldurdash, YouTube and Twitch.

-Let's Plays as they are known now began on the Something Awful forums in 2006, when some goons created threads about Oregon Trail in the Games subforum.
-These threads acted as the template for the screenshot Let’s Plays that followed, these being screenshots of the playthroughs accompanied by text.
-On January 19th 2007, the first video LP was created by slowbeef, a playthrough of Super Metroid for the SNES.
-Its formula proved popular and ended up changing the face of Let’s Play forever.
-In 2007, Something Awful gave the Let’s Players their own sub-forum.
-On the 2nd of Febuary, 2007, the LP Archive was created by Something Awful goons to preserve older Let’s Plays from Something Awful.
+Let's plays as they are known now began on the Something Awful forums in 2006 when users created threads about the adventure game Oregon Trail in the Games subforum.
+These threads acted as the template for screenshot let's plays that followed, these being screenshots of the playthroughs accompanied by text.
+On January 19th, 2007, the first video LP was created by user slowbeef, a playthrough of Super Metroid for the SNES.
+Its formula proved popular and ended up changing the face of let's plays forever.
+In 2007, Something Awful gave the let's players their own sub-forum (example shown below).
+On February 2nd, 2007, the LP Archive was created by Something Awful user to preserve older let's plays from Something Awful.

 Examples of completed SomethingAwful LPs

 - Let's Play Crimson Skies (SA, link via Wayback Machine)

 - Let's Play Lego Star Wars 2 (SA, link via Wayback Machine)

 - Let's Play Saiyuki: Journey West (Archived, link via Wayback Machine)